Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteer work or internships
+- List any relevant experience you’ve gained through volunteer work or interning

-- Highlight any accomplishments or responsibilities you fulfilled in these roles.
+- You should highlight any achievements or responsibilities you held in these roles.

 References: